David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Political renovation must be conducted step-by-step and cautiously to maintain political stability—a prerequisite for development.
 * State power is unified, with division, coordination, and control among branches (not separation of powers), which suits Vietnam's practical conditions.
 * Building a Socialist Rule of Law State is a significant theoretical and practical development in reforming the political system.

+**Allegation:** Distorts that "the Party does the State's job", encroaches on, and neutralizes the management role of the State.
+* The operating mechanism is "Party leads, State manages, People own."
+The Party leads through guidelines, policies, and personnel work, not by doing the specific work of the State.
+* The Party operates within the framework of the Constitution and the law; Party leadership ensures the State operates in the right direction, more effectively and efficiently.

 **Allegation:** Claims that renovation in Vietnam is "half-hearted" because it only reforms the economy, not politics; economic development is slow due to political institutions holding it back.
 * Political and economic renovation are conducted synchronously, with economic renovation as the center and political renovation taken step-by-step firmly.